-While mural work was an important starting point for me beginning in 2018, my practice expanded beyond walls and sidewalks in 2020 into what I think of as mural-adjacent public art.
+While mural work was an important starting point for me beginning in 2018, my practice expanded beyond walls and sidewalks in 2020 into what I like to think of as mural-adjacent public art.

-I created a separate website for Public Art because not public art is a mural and not all murals are public.
+I created a separate website or 'hub' for Public Art because not all public art is a mural and not all murals are public.

 I’m drawn to public art because, like murals, it can transform an ordinary surface, catch the eye, invite interaction, or create a moment of surprise in an everyday setting.